NikoMac10/SLink/README.txt

-This project was made using MinGW compiler on Windows, there may be some differences in compiling/running source files/executable on different SO with different compilers.
+This Repository contains HPC project, this was made using MinGW compiler on Windows, there may be some differences in compiling/running source files/executable on different SO with different compilers.

 This zipped folder contains:
+-
 - SLINK_Sequential.cpp: the actual clustering algorithm implemented in C++ in sequential version
 - SLINK_Parallel.cpp: the actual clustering algorithm implemented in C++ in parallel version (4 core)
 - *.bat files to compile and execute the code more comfortably under windows.